-Iredell Memorial Hospital is the first hospital in Iredell County to offer Mako SmartRobotics, robotic-arm assisted technology that transforms how total knee, partial knee, and total hip replacements are performed by helping surgeons know more and cut less.
+Mako SmartRobotics.
+We were the first hospital in Iredell County to offer Mako SmartRobotics, robotic-arm assisted technology that transforms how total knee, partial knee and total hip replacements are performed by helping surgeons know more and cut less.

 Having surgery is a big deal.
 At Iredell Memorial, we understand the emotional as well as the physical challenges each patient faces.
 That is why we take the time to educate you on what to expect before, during and after surgery.

-- When surgery is scheduled, a preop appointment is also scheduled unless you meet criteria to be fast tracked. (fast tracks-history completed via telephone interview and any necessary labs or diagnostic testing is completed the day of surgery)
+- When surgery is scheduled, a preoperative appointment is also scheduled unless you meet criteria to be fast-tracked.
+(If your surgery is fast-tracked, a history will be completed via telephone and any necessary labs or diagnostic testing will be done the day of your surgery).

-- The physician's office staff will instruct where you will go and when to arrive for your preop appointment.
-Follow signs to Outpatient Surgery and park in parking spaces close to outpatient surgery entrance.
+- The physician's office staff will let you know where to go and when to arrive for your preop appointment.
+Follow signs to Same Day Surgery and park in parking spaces close to the Same Day Surgery entrance.

 - Check in at the registration desk.
-You will be asked to provide a copy of insurance card, driver's license, address, and phone number.
-You will sign consent for treatment and any other forms pertinent to your procedure.
+You will be asked to provide a copy of your insurance card and driver's license.
+You will sign a consent for treatment form and any other forms pertinent to your procedure.

-- The preop nurse will review allergies, current medications including dosages and medical history, consent for surgery and preoperative instructions including when to stop eating and drinking.
+- The preop nurse will review your allergies, current medications including dosages and medical history; discuss your planned surgical procedure; and go over preoperative instructions including when to stop eating and drinking.

-- On the day of surgery you will be asked to change into a hospital gown removing all undergarments.
-Please leave all jewelry and valuables at home.
+- You will be asked to change into a hospital gown and remove all undergarments.
+Please leave all jewelry and other valuables at home.

 - The nurse will check your blood pressure, pulse and temperature and verify when you last ate and drank.

-- You will speak to an anesthesiologist, surgeon and surgical team prior to your surgery.
+- You will speak to an anesthesiologist, the surgeon and the surgical team prior to your surgery.

-- Our surgical floor is a consistent winner of high patient satisfaction scores.
+Our surgical services department is a consistent winner of high patient satisfaction scores.
 Our experienced nursing team collaborates with the rehabilitation team and physicians to provide the care and equipment necessary to assist in your recovery.